 There are two different methods that can be used by self-employed individuals for calculating mileage expenses for the purposes of tax deductions.

 Standard Mileage Rate

 If you choose to use this method, your calculations will be subject to IRS requirements.
-For example, in January 2020, the standard mileage rate was 57.5 cents (or $0.575) per mile according to the IRS.
+For example, as of January 2021, the standard mileage rate was 56 cents (or $0.56) per mile according to the IRS.

 The expense method is the other method that can be used by self-employed people to claim deductions for expense-related activities, such as operating a car used for conducting business-related activities.
 With this method, the self-employed individual can list expenses like gas usage, repairs, insurance, maintenance, etc. The IRS issues an updated list of what business owners and self-employed individuals are able to claim when using this method.

 It’s possible for the self-employed and business owners to qualify for both methods, but it is necessary and helpful to understand which rule should be applied to each method.
 When using the standard mileage rate, it is critical to keep track of actual trips and their length (in miles).
 For those who are using actual expenses, keeping track of all the expenses is required.

 What To Do When You Own or Lease a Vehicle

 In order to qualify for the standard IRS mileage reimbursement rate, self-employed individuals or business owners must either own or lease their vehicle(s) being used for business.
 For both ownership and leasing, the criteria are a little different.